puppetlabs/puppet-docs/source/puppetdb/1.1/maintain_and_tune.markdown

 When you remove a node from your Puppet deployment, it should be marked as **deactivated** in PuppetDB.
 This will ensure that any resources exported by that node will stop appearing in the catalogs served to the remaining agent nodes.

 * PuppetDB can automatically deactivate nodes that haven't checked in recently.
-To enable this, set the [`node-ttl-days` setting][ttl].
+To enable this, set the [`node-ttl` setting][node_ttl].
 * If you prefer to manually deactivate nodes, use the following command on your puppet master:

         $ sudo puppet node deactivate <node> [<node> ...]